---

 c(dune = round(dune_len, 2), doubs = round(doubs_len, 2))

-The dune meadows span about 3.7 SD and the Doubs fish about 3.9 SD.
-Both sit in the ambiguous 2–4 SD band, near its upper end, so the responsible choice is to fit and compare both linear and unimodal families rather than declare one by rule.
-That is consistent with the arch CA produced for each and with the unimodal species responses seen in the Correspondence Analysis chapter; a short gradient (below 2 SD) would instead have justified a linear PCA or RDA on the raw data with more confidence.
+The dune meadows span about `r round(dune_len, 1)` SD and the Doubs fish about `r round(doubs_len, 1)` SD.
+Both fall in the ambiguous 2--4 SD band, near its upper end, so the responsible choice is to fit and compare both linear and unimodal groups rather than declare one by rule.
+That is consistent with the arch CA produced for each and with the unimodal species responses seen in the [Correspondence Analysis](CA.qmd) chapter.
+A short gradient (below 2 SD) would instead have justified a linear PCA or RDA on the raw data with more confidence.
 This single number turns the choice of ordination from a matter of habit into a decision the data can inform.

 DCA was widely used in vegetation ecology through the 1980s and 1990s because it corrected two well-recognised artefacts of Correspondence Analysis, namely the arch effect and the compression of gradient ends.
 For a time it was among the most common ordination methods in the field.

 It is used far less now.
 Detrending and rescaling are algorithmic corrections rather than properties that follow from an ecological model, so the adjusted axes can be hard to interpret, and different software implementations can give slightly different results.
-The corrections also treat the symptom, the arch, rather than its cause, which is a linear geometry applied to unimodal data.
+The corrections also address the arch itself rather than its cause, a linear geometry applied to unimodal data.

 Modern analyses more often prefer Principal Coordinates Analysis (PCoA), non-metric Multidimensional Scaling (nMDS), and the constrained methods.
 These begin from a distance measure the analyst chooses on ecological grounds, give axes that are easier to interpret, and connect more directly to hypothesis testing.
 I include DCA here because it has earned its place as a piece of methodological history.